 Final Exam: This is given as a "take-home" exam.
-In the event of outstanding collective work the instructor may cancel this assignment.
+In the event of outstanding collective work the instructor may cancel this assignment and award points in full to all students.

 Course Materials

 Text:

 Martin RB, Burr DB, Sharkey NA, Fyhrie DP (2015) Skeletal Tissue Mechanics.
 New York: Springer.
 [STM]